-Did you know that over half of the toxins that enter our body enter through our skin?
-Substances like lotions, makeup, and even cleaning products that come in contact with our skin can all contain toxins.
+Did you know that over half of the toxins that enter our body enter through our SKIN?
+Lotions, makeup, and even cleaning products that come in contact with our skin can all contain toxins.
+Dry brushing is an easy practice that can help us get rid of these toxins.

-Our bodies are built to help filter out toxins, but as products become more and more laden with harmful chemicals, our bodies are having to filter out more and more toxins.
+By design, our bodies help filter out toxins.
+As products become more laden with harmful chemicals, our bodies are having to filter out more and more toxins.

 The good news is there is actually something we can do to help improve the way our body detoxifies itself– naturally!

-Drinking more water and exercising/moving can help us get rid of some of these chemicals, but dry brushing is a practice that boosts our body’s own ability to filter out these harmful toxins.
+Drinking more water and exercising/moving can help us get rid of some of these chemicals, to be sure.
+But dry brushing is a practice that boosts our body’s own ability to filter out these harmful toxins.

 The Basic Benefits of Dry Brushing